Wildfire Map Spotlight: Palisades Fire, California

 What is the name and location of the wildfire?

-As of January 17, 2025, the Palisades Fire, located in the foothills of the Pacific Palisades community of Los Angeles County, Southern California, was rapidly gaining strength and had led to an evacuation orders for the entire community (1)(2).
+As of February 3, 2025, the Palisades Fire, located in the foothills of the Pacific Palisades community of Los Angeles County, Southern California, is fully contained (1)(2).

 The fire, driven by the Santa Ana winds, had quickly grown to 23,713 acres.
 It has been deemed the most destructive fire in Los Angeles history, as much of Pacific Palisades has been burned (3).